reactioncommerce/catalyst/package/src/components/ConfirmDialog/ConfirmDialog.md

 ### Usage

 The `ConfirmDialog` component provides a standard confirmation alert base on some user action.
+Pass a callback function to `onConfirm()` to allow the user to take an action after clicking the confirmation button.

 ```jsx
 import Button from "../Button";